SoftboxLab/brackets-command-runner/README.md

 }
 ```

-Following description about each atributes:
+Following is a description of each attribute:

 **label:** Label that show in menus and quick search.